 1- LOSE weight: the single most effective lifestyle modification that can permanently cure GERD.

 An interesting study of people undergoing weight loss had magnificent results.
-About 81% of the study participants experienced an improvement in GERD after 6 months of weight loss program.
+About 81% of the study participants experienced an improvement in GERD after six months of the weight loss program.

 And this is not only an improvement.
-The major part of the 81% of patients (65%) had also been cured completely of GERD by losing weight.
+Most 81% of patients (65%) had also been cured completely of GERD by losing weight.

-If you have GERD+OBESITY, losing your weight is the single best option that can cure your GERD permanently.
+If you have GERD+OBESITY, losing weight is the best option to cure your GERD permanently.

 2- Head elevation.

-Head elevation consistently improved esophageal acidity and symptoms in research.
-Especially if you have regurgitation, reflux pharyngitis, reflux cough, or reflux asthma. .
+Head elevation consistently improved esophageal acidity and symptoms in research, especially if you have regurgitation, reflux pharyngitis, cough, or asthma.

 So, if you want to take more steps towards curing your GERD, you should take head elevation during your sleep seriously.
-And not only using the standard pillows, but you should also use“Wedge Pillows.
+And not only use the standard pillows, but you should also use “Wedge Pillows.

 - You can sleep better at night.